Xorcode/xorcode.com/source/_posts/2013-10-24-using-new-relic-node-js-agent-to-monitor-geddy-applications.md

 ## Documentation

 For more information, please see the [Geddy documentation](http://geddyjs.org/reference#controllers.params) on controllers as well as the [New Relic Node.js project](https://github.com/newrelic/node-newrelic/#transactions-and-request-naming).

+## Thank yous

+Thanks to [Ben Ng](https://github.com/ben-ng) for finding the memory leak issue with New Relic and for supplying a fix.